 - Download processes that have a newer version available, or that need to be downloaded and unpacked locally, and view the installation status.

-- To remove a process from favorites, either click the contextual menu and then select "Remove from favorites" or simply click on the star icon in front of the process.
+- Add or remove a process from the Launchpad, click the contextual menu and then select "Pin to Launchpad" or simply drag and drop the process from the left panel to the Launchpad.

 The Reminders widget enables you to specify a time or period for you to receive a notification for starting a process.
 Any process which is visible in the Process List widget can be set to a reminder.
 Frequency can be set to once, daily, weekly, or monthly, each with its own date settings to configure.
 A reminder can only include one process.
 Clicking the Edit Reminder button allows you to make changes to it, or even remove it.